 Numerous wooden stalls offer Hungarian handicrafts around cobblestoned Buda Castle at the country’s most scenic festival of folk arts.
 Come here to find unique fashion accessories, wooden toys, ornate pottery, fine fabrics and handcrafted furniture.
 Visitors can also learn how some of this local merchandise is made.

 Public Holiday – observance of Saint Stephen’s Day and the Foundation of Hungary 20 August, honored nationally

 Colorful fireworks create a cascade of sparkle above the Danube as Hungary honors its founding king St. Stephen with a spectacular national holiday.
 In Budapest, military processions, open-air concerts, handicraft fairs, the cutting ceremony of Hungary’s birthday cake and free museum entry accompany the fiesta.

-Budapest Short International Film Festival date to be announced, multiple locations
+Budapest Short International Film Festival 28 August-2 September, multiple locations

 Designed to introduce talented young filmmakers working in the audiovisual field in Eastern and Central Europe, the annual BuSho Festival shows select short movies in original language with English subtitles.
 In addition to film screenings, thematic workshops engage festival guests.

 Tour Hungary’s wine regions without leaving the city limits of Budapest, sampling excellent varieties from an impressive assortment of labels at the city’s most scenic wine festival at Buda Castle.
 Local culinary treats served on-site pair well with intoxicating reds, whites and rosés.

 33rd Wizz Air Budapest Half Marathon 9 September, Városliget (City Park)

 Central Budapest lanes are cleared of car traffic to give way to thousands of athletes running along Andrássy Avenue, the Chain Bridge and the Danube bank during the biggest half marathon event in Central Europe.